Canadian Senate expenses scandal: Travel for parliamentary business

 Senators may claim travel expenses, under a 64-point travel system, when the purpose of the trip is for parliamentary business.

 The Senator's Resource Guide that was in effect during the Deloitte review periods stipulated that travel expenses would be paid when senators were carrying out "their parliamentary functions within their region, to and from Ottawa, and elsewhere in Canada ..."
 The June 5, 2012 Travel Policy was to the same effect, and included an elaboration that funding under the 64-point system is intended for "travel incurred in the carrying out of Senators' parliamentary functions or that is otherwise incurred for the service of the Senate."
-Travel for personal concerns, private business interests, or related to election of an MP during a federal election were specifically excluded.
-An Appendix provided examples of travel purposes that would or would not be funded.
+Travel for personal concerns, private business interests, or related to the election of an MP during a federal election was specifically excluded.
+An appendix provided examples of travel purposes that would or would not be funded.

 Deloitte and the Auditor General noted that the June 5, 2012 Travel Policy did not make substantive changes to the Senate's previous travel policies.
 Some senators agreed with this interpretation, while other senators were of the view that this policy "changed the requirements that applied to them."

 When claiming their travel expenses, senators indicated on their claim form that the purpose of the trip was for parliamentary or Senate business.
 They were required to retain details of the nature of the business for seven years.
 However, the Auditor General noted that in "many cases", senators did not keep these records.